 - All route stages are listed under the timetables.

 The staged fare system above does not apply on some routes in outer suburban areas.
 Details of such fares and stage points are available on request from Sales Office, Dublin Bus, 59 Upper O’Connell Street, Dublin 1.
 Ireland.
 Tel.
 (01) 8734222 or by clicking on the links below.

 Bye Law number 19 enables Dublin Bus to levy a Standard Fare on any passenger found travelling on a bus without being in possession of a current valid ticket for the journey taken.
 Further details on the standard fare can be found here

 Minimum fares are charged on certain trips for the protection of longer distance travellers.
 At the times specified these services are not intended to be used by people making short trips who have other services provided for them.
 Details of minimum fares, where they apply are shown at the foot of the page of the relevant bus timetables.

-One child under 3 years of age is carried free if accompanied by and in the charge of a fare paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
-Children under 16 years of age are charged fares in accordance with the child or school child fare scale.
+One child under 4 years of age is carried free if accompanied by and in the charge of a fare paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
+Children under 19 years of age are charged fares in accordance with the child or school child fare scale once they are using a personalised child Leap Card.
 An official statement confirming a child's age may be obtained at Dublin Bus, 59 Upper O'Connell Street, on production of the appropriate birth certificate.